Yale-Medicaid/Documentation/docs/tmsis/tmsis_getting_started.md

 Most jobs should start immediately.
 If you still haven't received that "job started" email, you're probably in the queue.
 This is usually a result of you requesting a lot of resources _and_ many other users running their own computationally expensive tasks.

 First, run `squeue --me` to make sure your job went through.
+You should see `(Resources)` in the right-most column, which indicates that your job is waiting on compute or memory availability.

 Then, run `squeue -p [partition_name]` to see who else is using Milgram. (`partition_name` can be `day`, `week`, etc.) Check the [Milgram user guide](https://docs.ycrc.yale.edu/clusters/milgram/) to see the total available compute nodes.
 If you sum up the existing jobs, you'll probably see that your job would fall over the limits.

-You can cancel a job with `scancel [job_id]`.
+You can cancel a job if necessary with `scancel [job_id]`.
 The cluster will tell you your `job_id` when you submit it, and you can also find it in your queue.

 ### Finding Available Resources

+If your job is stuck in queue, the first thing to consider is if you really need all the resources you requested.
+If you don't have any [parallelization](../data_science/parallelization.md) in your code, you probably only need one core.
+Similarly, if you're not working with large datasets, you shouldn't need 181 GB of memory.
+Requesting only what you need helps you get your job running sooner and is [considerate](https://research.computing.yale.edu/services/support-high-performance-computing/hpc-policies#Compute) of others on the cluster.

+Need what you requested?
+You might be stuck waiting.
+If you can reduce your request, continue reading.

 !!! warning "Some guesswork"